-In-house and outside experts have worked together to focus on food and water safety, hygiene, and infection prevention, while the Marriott Cleanliness Council is redefining its cleaning and safety standards.
+In-house and outside experts have worked together to focus on food and water safety, hygiene, and infection prevention, while the so-called Marriott Cleanliness Council is redefining its cleaning and safety standards.

 All high-touch public areas are receiving increased cleaning with hospital-grade disinfectants as well as the use of electrostatic sprayers to sanitize surfaces throughout the hotel.
-Some hotels are also using air purifying systems that are effective against viruses in the air and on surfaces.
+Some hotels are also using air-purifying systems that are effective against viruses in the air and on surfaces.

 Housekeeping service may be reduced depending on the property, but service and amenities can be requested at any time.

-The food and beverage departments are adapting based on local regulations, but guests can expect to see modified buffet options and low-contact approaches to in-room dining.
+The food-and-beverage departments are adapting based on local regulations, but guests can expect to see modified buffet options and low-contact approaches to in-room dining.